Reducing Roadblocks to Licensure

 Adjustments to experience requirements allow verification by a CPA in addition to direct supervision by a CPA to better meet today’s employment needs.
 Redesigned experience requirements for educators are a direct result of the real-life structural environment educators face.

-SECTION 40-2-40 received general clean-up to align with a recent opinion from the SC Attorney General and to utilize definitions rather than unique language.
+SECTION 40-2-40 received a general clean-up to align with a recent opinion from the SC Attorney General and to utilize definitions rather than unique language.

 SECTION 40-2-70 was updated to allow the use of NASBA tools to determine the eligibility of applicants, add the ability for the Board to issue non-binding opinions, and specify the need for the public to access historic board decisions and interpretations.